Federal Way Link Extension: History

 In July 2018, the project's estimated cost was revised to $2.55 billion, due to land acquisition costs and limited availability of suitable contractors.
 The Federal Transit Administration awarded a $790 million grant and $629 million loan to Sound Transit for the project in December 2019.
 Construction began in early 2020, which was commemorated with a virtual groundbreaking ceremony due to the COVID-19 pandemic.
+The movable forms used on sections of the project were reused from the Tilikum Crossing project on the MAX Light Rail system in Portland, Oregon.
 The final girders connecting to the existing guideway at Angle Lake station were placed in April 2022.
 Sound Transit adopted the official names for the project's three stations in June 2022.

-The start of light rail service to Federal Way was pushed back to 2025 following a four-month strike by concrete truck drivers and issues discovered during construction.
+The start of light rail service to Federal Way was pushed back to 2026 due to several issues, including a four-month strike by concrete truck drivers and issues discovered during construction.
+A section between Kent/Des Moines and Star Lake stations was redesigned to use a 500 ft elevated span due to unstable soils in a wetland along Interstate 5.
+The wetlands had been the site of a mudslide that closed a freeway lane in July 2022 and has a high risk of soil liquefaction during seismic events.
+The balanced cantilever bridge is the longest span on the Link light rail system and was buried by soil after it was completed in late 2024.

+The opening of the Federal Way Link Extension was moved to December 6, 2025, due to work that was completed ahead of schedule.
+Sound Transit rescheduled the opening date in July 2025 in response to proposals from South King County politicians.
+It was swapped with that of the 2 Line between Seattle and Bellevue, which was delayed due to construction issues.

 Route

 From Angle Lake station, the terminus of the South 200th Link Extension, the line will travel southeast along the planned State Route 509 freeway extension to Interstate 5.
 From there, trains will run on the west side of I-5, serving Highline College at Kent Des Moines station, and a park-and-ride at Star Lake station (South 272nd Street), before ending at the Federal Way Downtown station.
 The tracks continue beyond the station to a parking lot south of South 320th Street, where the Tacoma Dome Link Extension would begin construction.
+The Federal Way Extension is planned to carry 18,000 to 23,000 daily passengers by 2028.

 A new operations and maintenance facility is planned to be constructed to support operations of the future Tacoma Dome Link Extension with candidate sites near Kent Des Moines station or southern Federal Way.
 The proposed Kent Des Moines site at the former Midway Landfill replaced an earlier proposal that was withdrawn after public concerns over the displacement of a Dick's Drive-In.
-A site in southern Federal Way was chosen as the preferred alternative in 2021.
+A site in southern Federal Way occupied by a megachurch was chosen as the preferred alternative in 2021 and confirmed by the Sound Transit board in 2024.